High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Data and Methods

 \subsubsection{Conditional Downscaling}

 To adapt the EDM framework for SR, we modify the network to estimate the high-resolution field $\mathbf{x}_0$ conditioned on a low-resolution field $\mathbf{y}$.
-A straightforward and effective method for incorporating this condition is channel-wise concatenation.
+A straightforward and effective method for incorporating this condition is channel-wise concatenation of a bicubically upsampled version of $\mathbf{y}$ with the noisy high-resolution state \citep{mardani2024residual}.

 Let $\mathcal{U}(\cdot)$ denote an upsampling operator (e.g., bicubic interpolation) that projects $\mathbf{y}$ to the spatial resolution of $\mathbf{x}$.
 The neural network input is augmented to include this guidance information: